joescii/sbt-jasmine-plugin/README.md

 ## Change log

+### 1.2.3
+* Fixed bug introduced in 1.2.2 where jasmine-gen-runner would not create all needed files.

 ### 1.2.2
 * Better error message with stack trace.
-* Fixed bug introduced 1.2.1 where it would continue running tests after failure.
+* Fixed bug introduced in 1.2.1 where it would continue running tests after failure.

 ### 1.2.1
 * Errors while parsing JavaScript will now result in a failed test run.
 (Thanks [Mikael Berglund](https://github.com/PhroZenOne))